opencity-labs/ccat_anonymizer/README.md

 - **`allowed_websites`**: *(Text Area, default: "")* - Comma-separated list of websites (domains) that should NOT be anonymized during memory insertion.
 E.g., 'example.com, https://foo.com/bar'

+- **`enable_allowedlist`**: *(Boolean, default: True)* - Enable the allowedlist functionality.
+Entities found in documents will be added to the allowedlist and not anonymized in chat.

+- **`sqlite_db_path`**: *(String, default: "cat/data/anon_allowedlist.db")* - Path to the SQLite database for the allowedlist.

 - **`enable_spacy_detection`**: *(Boolean, default: False)* - Enable advanced multilingual detection using SpaCy models for names, organizations, and addresses.
 Models download automatically.

+## Allowedlist Mechanism

+The plugin features a smart **Allowedlist** mechanism designed to balance privacy with utility.

+1. **Learning Phase**: When you upload documents or scrape websites via the Rabbit Hole, the plugin detects entities (names, locations, organizations) in the content.
+2. **Storage**: These entities are stored in a local SQLite database (`cat/data/anon_allowedlist.db`) and loaded into memory for fast access.
+3. **Chat Phase**: When a user sends a message, the plugin checks if any detected entities match the allowedlist.
+If a match is found, that specific entity is **NOT** anonymized.

+This ensures that if your documents contain public information about "John Doe", and a user asks about "John Doe", the name remains visible to the LLM, allowing it to retrieve the correct information from memory.

 ## Technical Details